vecilije/ExcelEnumerable/README.md

 //  Skips any empty column names, only works when FirstRowContainsColumnNames is true.
 Default: true builder.SkipEmptyColumnNames(flag: true);

 //  Exclude any whitespace when reading colum names from excel file.
-This might be useful for easy mapping
+This might be useful for easy
-//  properties like FirstName, LastName, IsActive with column names 'First Name', '   Last   Name', ' Is Active'
+//  mapping properties like FirstName, LastName, IsActive with column names 'First Name',
-//  without manually configuring map for each property.
-Only works when FirstRowContainsColumnNames is true.
+//  '   Last   Name', ' Is Active' without manually configuring map for each property.
+//  Only works when FirstRowContainsColumnNames is true.
 Default: false builder.SkipWhitespaceForColumnNames(flag: true);

-//  Map property by column name (case insensitive), works only when FirstRowContainsColumnNames is true.
+//  Map property by column name (case insensitive).
-//  Without this configuration, the column name must exactly match property name (case insensitive) builder.MapByName(p => p.FirstName, "First NAME");
+//  Without this configuration, the column name must exactly match property name (case insensitive)
+//  works only when FirstRowContainsColumnNames is true builder.MapByName(p => p.FirstName, "First NAME");

 //  Map property by column index.
-When FirstRowContainsColumnNames is false, all columns have to be mapped by index. builder.MapByIndex(p => p.LastName, 2);
+When FirstRowContainsColumnNames is false, all columns have
+//  to be mapped by index.
+builder.MapByIndex(p => p.LastName, 2);

 //  Ignore property mapping
 builder.Ignore(p => p.Address);

-//  Configure custom value conversion for property or implement ISourceValueConverter and pass an instance of it. builder.ConvertSourceValue(p => p.IsActive, sourceValue => sourceValue?.ToString() == "TRUE");
+//  Configure custom value conversion for property or implement ISourceValueConverter
+//  and pass an instance of it. builder.ConvertSourceValue(p => p.IsActive, sourceValue => sourceValue?.ToString() == "TRUE");
 builder.ConvertSourceValue(p => p.IsActive, new MySourceValueConverter());